-- U.S. passport, current or expired
+- U.S. passport (current or expired)

 - Certificate of Naturalization

-Eligible noncitizens must also present, in person, documentation of eligible noncitizen status.
-Once reviewed, the Office of Financial Aid may be required to initiate a mandatory secondary confirmation process with the Department of Homeland Security for those students whose eligible noncitizenship status cannot be confirmed through Federal Student Aid's automated matching process.
+The Office of Financial Aid may be required to initiate a mandatory secondary process with the Department of Homeland Security(DHS) for those students whose eligible noncitizen status cannot be confirmed through Federal Student Aid's automated matching process.
 Eligible DHS matches from previous academic years cannot be used to circumvent the mandatory secondary process during the current academic year.
 This is because eligible noncitizenship status is subject to change as DHS records are updated.